plinss/acmebot/README.md

 This section specifies a set of host name authorizations to obtain without issuing certificates.

-This is used when running in a master/slave configuration, the master having access to local or remote DNS updates or an HTTP server, obtains authorizations, while the slave issues the certificates.
+This is used when running in a master/slave configuration, the master, having access to local or remote DNS updates or an HTTP server, obtains authorizations, while the slave issues the certificates.